Apple iOS 12 at WWDC 2018: The features that you might have missed

 Apple iOS 12 and improvements for Passwords

-It also comes with the option for automatically creating strong passwords.
+The operating system also comes with the option to automatically create strong passwords.
 Users will also be able to ask Siri to access their passwords. iOS 12 will also warn you if you are reusing an older password, and it will be flagged in the passwords list.
 Users will able to navigate to the app or website and replace it with an automatically generated strong password, says Apple.

 Apple iPad to support iPhone X like gestures